-Nature’s cycles of life and decay are a fascinating subject.
+Nature’s cycles of life and decay are fascinating subjects.
 And interruptions in these processes are even more intriguing.
-At a young age, I was quite obsessed by relics -mummification and embalming too, but relics had an added sense of esoteric mysticism.
-Not until more recently I came to know bog bodies, quite a frequent phenomena in the damp Northern soils.
-These ideas of flesh in decomposition and biogeochemical cycles , preservation and decay, life and death, religion and science have sparkled my interest throughout years.
+At a young age, I was quite obsessed with relics -mummification and embalming too, but relics had an added sense of esoteric mysticism.
+Not until more recently I came to know bog bodies, quite a frequent phenomenon in the damp Northern soils.
+These ideas of flesh in decomposition and biogeochemical cycles1, preservation and decay, life and death, religion and science have sparked my interest throughout the years.

-Skelton’s work feeds from the landscape and the natural world, and, as he describes: “evolving from sustained immersion in specific environments and deep, wide-ranging research incorporating toponymy and language, ecology and geology, folklore and myth”.
+Skelton’s work feeds from the landscape and the natural world and, as he describes: evolves from sustained immersion in specific environments and deep, wide-ranging research incorporating toponymy and language, ecology and geology, folklore and myth.
 I would also add a reference to an emotional resonance with space and time.

-You are a musician and sound artist, with interests in nature and landscape -which you incorporate it into your compositions.
-How and when these interests come about?
+You are a musician and sound artist with interests in nature and landscape -which you incorporate into your compositions.
+How and when do these interests come about?

 I always struggle with ‘how and when’ questions.
 There was no particular eureka moment or conceptual breakthrough.
 I can best liken it to osmosis.
 These have always been my interests, and my creative life has largely been concerned with how to combine them.
 Landscapes have always had a very strong effect on my imagination, and I can certainly thank my parents for instilling in me an interest in nature from a very young age.